RidleyH/AutonomousRover/README.md

 ## Project Overview

 The rover is controlled by a neural network that was trained on human pathfinding data in the `training_final_data.csv` file.
-This CSV file was created using two other scripts: `mobileDataCollection.py` and `stationaryDataCollection.py`.
-These scripts open up a GUI for the user to control the rover, allowing them to collect data on the rover's movements.
+This CSV file was created using two other scripts: `mobile_data_collection.py` and `stationary_dat_collection.py`.
+These scripts open up a GUI for the user to control the rover, allowing them to collect data on the user's inputs in given situtations.

 The `trainNetwork.py` script uses scikit-learn to create, train, and save the neural network to a file called `model.joblib`.